Juan Luna: Artistic career

+By 1891, Luna shifted his focus towards creating realist artworks that portrayed the societal ills of his time.
+Influenced by his readings of economists Karl Marx and Émile Louis Victor de Laveleye, his works began to reflect these influences.
+In a letter addressed to Rizal, Luna openly embraced his personal affiliation with socialism.
+An excellent example of Luna's shift in artistic style can be seen in his work titled "Les Ignores".
+Painted between 1890 and 1891, the work portrays a winter funeral procession for an ordinary labourer, evident from the modest wooden coffin and the attire of the mourners, reflecting their humble status.

+Luna's commitment to realist art persisted in his other notable works, such as The Parisian Life and series on the French Revolution, Peuple et Rois (People and Kings).

 Marriage

 On December 4, 1886, Luna married María de la Paz Pardo de Tavera, a sister of his friends Félix and Trinidad Pardo de Tavera.
 The couple traveled to Venice and Rome and settled in Paris.
 They had one son, whom they named Andrés, and a daughter, María de la Paz, nicknamed Bibi, who died when she was three years old.
-Luna was fond of his wife.
-However, the jealous Luna frequently accused Paz of having an affair with a certain Monsieur Dussaq.
-Finally in a fit of jealousy, he shot the door wherein his wife was behind, killing his wife and mother-in-law and wounding his brother-in-law Félix in the process, on September 22, 1892.
+Luna frequently accused Paz of having an affair with Monsieur Dussaq.
+This culminated on September 22, 1892, when he shot the door his wife was behind, killing his wife and mother-in-law, as well as wounding his brother-in-law, Félix.
 He was arrested and murder charges were filed against him.

-Luna was acquitted of charges on February 8, 1893, on the grounds of a crime of passion.
+Luna was acquitted of the charges on February 8, 1893, on the grounds that it had been a crime of passion.
 Temporary insanity; the "unwritten law" at the time forgave men for killing unfaithful wives.
 He was ordered to pay the Pardo de Taveras a sum of 1,651 francs and eighty three cents, and an additional 25 francs for postage, in addition to the one franc of claims for damages ("dommages-intérêts").
 Five days later, Luna went to Madrid with his brother, Antonio Luna, and his son, Andrés.

-Murcia

-A few years later, in October 1889, the artist travelled to southeast Spain, Murcia, as contained in the news release at the time, was provisionally installed in Moratalla where he made a portrait of the daughter of Juan Tamayo, an eminent man in this town.
-Passing through Murcia gave two portraits of the Queen Regent had made to the Provincial and City Council, respectively, and one of these was acquired by the provincial body for five hundred seventy-five pesetas installed on top of the Hall of Sessions of the Provincial Palace and then going to the presidential office in April 1932, one year after the proclamation of the Second Spanish Republic, enters as a deposit Museum of Murcia along with several official portraits of royal iconography, being included in the different inventories and catalogs without sufficient data or references, just a terse "DJ.LUNA" as artistic attribution.